Secession in the United States: Seceded states form the Confederate States of America

-See main articles Origins of the American Civil War, Confederate States of America and American Civil War.

-The most famous secessionist movement was the movement which dominated the Southern states of the United States.
-Eleven slave-state governments voted to secede (but it was rejected in two other states).
-The seceding states formed a rebel government, declaring the Confederate States of America (CSA).
+The most famous secessionist movement was that of the Southern states of the United States.
+Eleven slave-state governments voted to secede.
+They formed a rebel government, the Confederate States of America (CSA).

-The eleven states of the CSA, in order of their dates of secession (listed in parentheses), were: South Carolina (December 20, 1860), Mississippi (January 9, 1861), Florida (January 10, 1861), Alabama (January 11, 1861), Georgia (January 19, 1861), Louisiana (January 26, 1861), Texas (February 1, 1861), Virginia (April 17, 1861), Arkansas (May 6, 1861), North Carolina (May 20, 1861), and Tennessee (June 8, 1861).
+The eleven states of the CSA, in order of their dates of secession, were South Carolina (December 20, 1860), Mississippi (January 9, 1861), Florida (January 10, 1861), Alabama (January 11, 1861), Georgia (January 19, 1861), Louisiana (January 26, 1861), Texas (February 1, 1861), Virginia (April 17, 1861), Arkansas (May 6, 1861), North Carolina (May 20, 1861), and Tennessee (June 8, 1861).

 Secession was also declared by pro-Confederate governments in Missouri and Kentucky (see Confederate government of Missouri and Confederate government of Kentucky).
-Early in the war the Confederacy controlled the southern portion of Missouri and more than half of Kentucky till 1862, but pro-Union elements in both states eventually gained back control.
+Early in the war the Confederacy controlled the southern portion of Missouri and more than half of Kentucky until 1862, but pro-Union elements in both states eventually gained back control.
 In Virginia, Unionists in the northwestern part of the state quickly succeeded in forming a functioning government in Wheeling that opposed the pro-Confederate government in Virginia.
 By 1863 Unionists convinced Congress to admit fifty Virginia counties as the State of West Virginia and the "Restored Government of Virginia" relocated to Union-occupied Alexandria until the Confederacy's dissolution.

 This secessionist movement triggered the American Civil War.
-The position of the Union was that the Confederacy was not—nor had it ever been—a sovereign nation because "the Union" was always a single nation by the intent of the states themselves, from 1776 onward; thus, a rebellion had been initiated by individuals.
+The position of the Union was that the Confederacy was not—nor had it ever been—a sovereign nation because the Union was always a single nation by the intent of the states themselves, from 1776 onward; thus, a rebellion had been initiated by individuals.
 Historian Bruce Catton described President Abraham Lincoln's April 15, 1861 proclamation, three days after the attack on Fort Sumter, as a proclamation in which Lincoln defined the Union's position on the hostilities:

-After reciting the obvious fact that "combinations too powerful to be suppressed" by ordinary law courts and marshalls had taken charge of affairs in the seven secessionist states, it announced that the several states of the Union were called on to contribute 75,000 militia "...to suppress said combinations and to cause the laws to be duly executed." ...
+After reciting the obvious fact that "combinations too powerful to be suppressed" by ordinary law courts and marshalls had taken charge of affairs in the seven secessionist states, it announced that the several states of the Union were called on to contribute 75,000 militia "to suppress said combinations and to cause the laws to be duly executed." ...
 "And I hereby command the persons composing the combinations aforesaid to disperse, and retire peacefully to their respective abodes within twenty days from this date.